pmPartch/CryptoI/README.md

 I'm currently working the week 5 assignment and I continue to do all the assignments using C# (.Net 4.0 using Visual Studio 2010...I'm not using the more current Visual Studios only because they are so freaking slow to launch).
 Here are some notes about how to handle the various coding tasks.

+### modulo arithmetic with C#

+Note that the modulo operator, %, will produce negative values.
+For instance, in the R language (and examples in class within the 'Notation' video at 2 minute mark) the following results can be obtained:
+(5-7) %% 12 = 10
+But in C# you will find
+(5-7) % 12 = -2

+You can work around this behavior by rewriting your modulo operations like so: (A % p + p) % p for some arithmetic results A. As a concrete example:
+((5-7) % 12 + 12) % 12 = 10

 ### implementation using AES by hand-coding your own CBC and CRT modes

 You probably wish to setup a using for the System.Security.Cryptography namespace.